hknutzen/Netspoc/technical.markdown

 Netspoc allows router interfaces to be tagged as `no_in_acl` interfaces, indicating that no ACL is supposed to be generated at the tagged interface but at the other (outgoing) interfaces of the router instead.
-As a router can be connected to several networks via one single interface hardware, Netspoc distinguishes between logical interface and hardware.
+Netspoc distinguishes between logical interface and hardware, because several networks can be connected to a router via one single interface hardware.
 As ACLs are generated for the hardware, all managed routers with `no_in_acl` interfaces are processed now, transfering the tags to the hardware objects of the tagged interfaces, and marking the routers other hardware objects to need outgoing ACLs.
 Along the way, proper usage of `no_in_acl` is checked:

 * number of no_in_acl interfaces per router <= 1
 * no usage with routers perticipating in crypto-tunnels